clowder-framework/CodeFlare-Extractors/parallel_batch_ml_inference/README.md

-A simple extractor that counts the number of characters, words and lines in a text file.
+# This extractor is best run via CodeFlare, see the top-level README for more.

-# Docker
+# Manual Docker (no CodeFlare)

 This extractor is ready to be run as a docker container, the only dependency is a running Clowder instance.
 Simply build and run.